sedouard/flocker/docs/using/tutorial/movingvolume.rst

 Deploying an app on the first host
 ==================================

-You will now have the client installed on your local machine, and two instances of Flocker, each on a different node.
+You will now have the client installed on your local machine, and two instances of Flocker, each on a different host.
 Firstly, you will create two Docker containers on one of the hosts.
 One is a Python web application and the other is Redis server, which stores its data on a volume.